intel/dffml/docs/cli.rst

 Utilities for bumping version numbers.

-main
+inter
-____
+_____

 Update the version of DFFML used by all of the plugins.
+Update all the interdepent plugin versions

 .. code-block:: console

-    dffml service dev bump main
+    dffml service dev bump inter

 packages
 ________